JoyceKimberly/Kobra-updated/README.md

 - Make MarlinSerial work
 - Completely redo kobra extui and dgus so it makes sense
 - Find a way to get rid of having to use uVision to compile
+- Update SD.
+This is the only folder that's relatively unchanged, as I figured that as long as it works, doesn't matter much :P